marcmo/blog.coldflake.com/_posts/2013-08-25-Simple-Networking.md

 layout:     post
 title: Simple Networking
 subtitle: Communicating over UDP sockets in haskell.
-header-img: "img/hirsch.jpg"
+header-img: "img/floorlight.jpg"
 tags: [udp, networking, haskell, C++]
+redirect_from:
+  - /posts/2013-08-25-Simple-Networking.html
 ---

 Last Friday a [coworker] was so kind to organize a fun session at work where we had to write bots that participated in a [game](http://en.wikipedia.org/wiki/Mia_%28game%29).
 The basic idea is to program a bot that plays against other bots, all communicating via UDP with a server that supervises the game.
-Even though many of our developers are rather avid C++ users, this problem involved two reoccurring tasks: UDP communication and string handling, both topics that some would claim are not the particular strong points of C++ (up to the point that it is getting [ridiculous])[^1].
+Even though many of our developers are rather avid C++ users, this problem involved two reoccurring
+tasks: UDP communication and string handling, both topics that some would claim are not the particular strong points of C++ (up to the point that it is getting [ridiculous])[^1].
 So most of us settled on [Ruby] or [Python], both of which shine especially with string processing.
 Haskell supposedly also makes it easy to work with datagram sockets but it always takes me some time to get it right so this time I wanted to take the time to write down a small UDP sample for future reference. (there is an abundance of TCP examples out there, but less so for UDP)

 Here is a pretty minimal UDP client application in haskell that just connects a datagram socket and sends some data.
 I retrieve the address-information for the server I want to talk to (`getAddrInfo`), get a socket (`socket`) and associate it with the server ip and port (`connect`).
 Now I have a socket that can be used to send datagram packets.
 For completeness I wrap the code with `bracket` just to be sure clean up is done properly in every case.
 Don't mind the `withSocketsDo`, this is only necessary on windows for some initialization stuff but usually is included to make the code platform agnostic.

 {% highlight haskell %}
 module Main where